cdapio/cdap/cdap-examples/Purchase/README.md

 Features introduced: Custom Dataset with ad-hoc querying capability, Workflow, and MapReduce.

-- Uses a scheduled MapReduce program and Workflow to read from one ObjectStore Dataset and write to another and demonstrates using ad-hoc SQL queries.
+- Uses a scheduled Workflow to start a MapReduce that reads from one ObjectStore Dataset and writes to another.
+The application also demonstrates using ad-hoc SQL queries.

   - Send sentences of the form "Tom bought 5 apples for $10" to the purchaseStream.
   - The PurchaseFlow reads the purchaseStream and converts every input String into a